 What Can I Do To Change Their Opinion

-This may not help to turn the onion of the interviewer but it can absolutely help in having that person give you a “neutral” vote when they convene as a group.
+This may not help to turn the interviewer's onion, but it can absolutely help in having that person give you a “neutral” vote when they convene as a group.

 You should absolutely send the interviewer a thank you email the day after your interview.
-This will help that professional to recall that they committed to being touch with you regarding the position.
+This will help that professional recall that they committed to being in touch with you regarding the position.

-Ideally, your interviewer gives you some type of definitive feedback at the end of your interview.
+Ideally, your interviewer gives you some definitive feedback at the end of your interview.
 Something like, “I really enjoyed our conversation” or similar.
-If they were to say a statement like that but still ended it with “we’ll be in touch soon” then it would indicate a very positive interview session.
+If they were to say a statement like that but still ended it with “we’ll be in touch soon,” it would indicate a very positive interview session.

 What If They Say “Good Luck” At The End Of The Interview

 If they use terms like “good luck in your job search” or a similar statement, this may mean that the interview went extremely poorly.
-This would indicate that the interviewer felt like the interview went so poorly that they’re willing to tell you in an immediate fashion that they are no moving forward with your employment offer.
+This would indicate that the interviewer felt like the interview went so poorly that they’re willing to tell you immediately that they are no moving forward with your employment offer.
 By the interviewer saying “good luck” or something similar, this is a professional way to say goodbye to you, the interviewee.

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..

 Answering "What Makes You Unique" In A Job Interview